Aeva/mollytime/README.md

 ## "I want to work on / quickly try out the project!"

-Run these:
+Run this:
 - `python mollybuild.py setup <mode> <toolchain>`
-- `python mollybuild.py build`

-That's it.
-The C++ extension module will be placed directly alongside the Python source files, so you can just run `python -m mollytime` to test, and rerun `build` only when you change C++ source code.
+That's it!
+Now just run `python -m mollytime` to launch the project.
+When you do, the C++ extension module will be automatically recompiled if you've changed any source files since the last run..

 You can see supported `<mode>`s and `<toolchain>`s by checking command help:
 - `python mollybuild.py setup -h`